 This means that when you’re competing with your competitors on the same audience and that audience finds both of your App Store product pages, your competitor will have a much better chance of converting traffic as they’ll have better messaging, personalized to the user source.

-So I wrote this note to guide you through how you should operate your App Store Optimization (ASO) and App Store Marketing post iOS 15 to ensure you maximize paid and organic installs and kill it at your job.
+So I wrote this note as a guide for your iOS 15 App Store Optimization (ASO) and App Store Marketing to ensure you maximize paid and organic installs and kill it at your job.

-Any great ASO operation on iOS will be divided to:
+Any great ASO operation on iOS will be divided into:

-- The paid app store, managed through what Apple named Custom Product Pages (CPP).
+- The paid app store, managed through what Apple has named Custom Product Pages (CPP).

 You will have up to 35 custom product pages (CPPs) that you’ll be able to customize with their own app store preview videos, screenshots and promotional text for different audiences.